Hair Salon Loyalty Programme: Rebook 70% of Clients

 - 4 visits = $10 off or free product sample

-- Bonus stamps for color, add-ons, and prebooking
+- Bonus stamps for colour, add-ons, and prebooking

 - 6 visits = Free gloss treatment or toner refresh

-- 3 visits = Free deep conditioning during color
+- 3 visits = Free deep conditioning during colour

-- Bonus stamps for full highlights, balayage, or corrective color
+- Bonus stamps for full highlights, balayage, or corrective colour

 Step 3: Go Digital

-Paper punch cards fail for hair salons because:
+Paper punch cards and traditional hairdresser loyalty cards fail for hair salons because:

 - 6-10 weeks between visits = cards get lost